shimaden/rs/README.md

 Estimate router global address

 # Description
-rs estimates the global address of a router on the network.
+Rs sends a Router Solicitaion packet(s) and estimates the global address of the router based on the Router Advertisement packet it first received.

 # Format
 rs &lt;interface>